IndigoBeetle/KwyllDocs/docs/logic/nodes/set_object_flags.md

 : An object reference port that provides a reference to the object to change ths flags of.
 If not connected, and the logic is on an object, the current object will be used.

-Intersect Objects
-: An integer input port used to provide the value of the *Intersect Objects* flag, 0 is off, any other value is on.

 Collide Bg
 : An integer input port used to provide the value of the *Collide Bg* flag, 0 is off, any other value is on.